ImperialCollegeLondon/LhARAlinearOptics/README.md

  * Test scripts assume code directory (01-Code) is in PYTHON path.
 A bash script "startup.bash" is provided to update the PYTHON path.

 ## History
+ * October 2024: Update to include documentation, numerous fixes and improvements.
  * January 2024: Code tidied for "users"/co-developers!

 ## Updating to new install and set-up -- read this:
  * git clone git@github.com:ImperialCollegeLondon/LhARAlinearOptics.git